Install and use the Gateway Controller for K8s

 The gwr resource will show the routes to both workload clusters.
 The ec resource will also show the merged configuration.

-A more complex route that includes header matches and path matches is below
+Here’s a more complex route that includes header matches and path matches:

 apiVersion: gateway.networking.k8s.io/v1alpha2